jstith09/CISC498Project-Group17/README.md

 ## Startup & Usage
 After launching Fiji, navigate to Plugins -> Calcium Signal -> Run Calcium Signal....

+Running Calcium Signal without an image uploaded to Fiji will prevent it from starting.

 Allow a few moments for the image registration and edge detection to complete.
 Then, make corrections as needed in the ROI Manager dialogue.

 After running multi-measure, the peak analysis phase will begin.
 You will find the peak analysis outputs in Fiji.app/plugins/CalciumSignal/pythonscript/cell_data.